xdevplatform/Gnip-Trend-Detection/README.md

 This analysis is based on the point-by-point Poisson model, with the previous point as the background expectation.
 You must still choose the cutoff value of *eta* (called *theta*) that defines the presence of a trend.
-It is clear that any choice for *theta* will lead to lots of false positive signals.
+It is clear that, if you wish to flag the large spike as a trend, almost any choice for *theta* will lead to lots of false positives.

 A more robust background model can be used by changing the `mode` parameter in the `Poisson_model` section of the `example/config.cfg` from `lc` (last count) to `a` (average).
 The `period_list`